SynchroLux-AI/Machine_Learning/README.md

 4. <b> Evaluation </b>:
    - Compare the clustering results with the actual species labels, if available, to evaluate the performance.
 Metrics like <b> Adjusted Rand Index (ARI)</b> and <b>Silhouette Score</b> can be used.

+<h2> Elbow Plot </h2>
+When applying K-means clustering to the Iris dataset, the <b>inertial cluster (or elbow) plot</b> helps identify the natural grouping of the data.
+Since the Iris dataset has three species of flowers, the elbow plot often shows a noticeable elbow at "K=3," aligning with the dataset's inherent structure.
+This plot is a key step to ensure that the clustering algorithm is effectively capturing the underlying patterns in the data.